Tax Preparation Help

 5 In certain intercity and local buses

-6 For diesel fuel or kerosene in a qualified local bus
+6 In a qualified local bus

 7 In a bus transporting students and employees of schools (school buses)